EdelweissFE/EdelweissFE/_sources/index.rst.txt

 ======================

 EdelweissFE is a light-weight, platform-independent, parallel finite element framework.
-EdelweissFE makes use of the `Marmot <https://github.com/MAteRialMOdelingToolbox/Marmot/>`_ library for finite element and constitutive model formulations.
+By default, it makes use of the `Marmot <https://github.com/MAteRialMOdelingToolbox/Marmot/>`_ library for finite element and constitutive model formulations.

 EdelweissFE aims to be...

- * ... a development environment for constitutive models and finite elements
+ - ... a development and learning environment for constitutive models and finite elements,
- * ... an easy to use tool for coupled problems
+ - ... an easy to use tool for coupled problems,
- * ... a learning platform for learning the finite element method
+ - ... a learning platform for learning the finite element method,
- * ... a very flexible tool for implementing and employing special techniques (e.g., the indirect displacement control technique), which are often difficult to implement in mature, MPI-parallelized codes
+ - ... a very flexible tool for implementing and employing special techniques (e.g., the indirect displacement control technique), which are often more difficult and time consuming to implement in mature, MPI-parallelized codes,
- * ... an efficient tool for nonlinear simulations up to medium sized problems (:math:`10^5` degrees of freedom)
+ - ... an efficient tool for nonlinear simulations up to medium sized problems (~:math:`10^5` degrees of freedom).

 EdelweissFE does not want to ...

-* ... compete with more mature (MPI-parallelized) codes such as `MOOSE <https://mooseframework.inl.gov/>`_, which are also compatibel with the `Marmot <https://github.com/MAteRialMOdelingToolbox/Marmot/>`_ library, but less easy to use.
-Usually, EdelweissFE is used for developing and debugging constitutive models until they are ready for production runs on HPC system using more mature frameworks.
+ - ... compete with more mature (MPI-parallelized) codes such as `MOOSE <https://mooseframework.inl.gov/>`_, which are also compatible with the `Marmot <https://github.com/MAteRialMOdelingToolbox/Marmot/>`_ library, but less suitable as development environments.
+   Usually, EdelweissFE is used for developing and debugging constitutive models until they meet the requirements for production runs on HPC system using more mature frameworks.

 .. figure:: borehole.png